Oblivious Transfer from Zero-Knowledge Proofs, or How to Achieve Round-Optimal Quantum Oblivious Transfer and Zero-Knowledge Proofs on Quantum States: (NI)ZKoQS and -out-of- string OT

 Now, we can, as before, define a series of indistinguishable worlds. \begin{itemize} \item First, we start from the ideal world, and we replace $\hat{\P}_0$ and $\V_0$ with the simulator $\Sim_{h,\hat{\P}_0}$ interacting with $\Fh{\Gen}$.
 This is indistinguishable since $\Pi_h$ realises $\Fh{\Gen}$. \item Similarly, we replace $\hat{\P}_1$ and $\V_1$ with the simulator $\Sim_{zk,\hat{\P}_1}$ interacting \item Then, since the simulator has now access to the set $T$, it can measure all the states in $T$ once the quantum test passes.
 To show that it is indistinguishable, we use the exact same argument as the one made in case 3 of \cref{thm:realizesOT} to show that $\World_2 \approxRV \World_3$.
 The only differences is that now we measure more states (but we can apply sequentially the same argument for one state at a time, and since the number of states is polynomial the distinguishing probability is still negligible: note that in the current proof the ZK contains more statements, but in particular the statements needed in \cref{thm:realizesOT} are fulfilled).
 The second difference is that we show that the trace distance between $\rho$ and $Z_1\rho Z_1^\dagger$ is smaller than $2t\sqrt{\beta}$ (\cref{eq:smaller2tsqbeta}), while here we want to show that the trace distance between $\rho$ and the measured $\rho$ (non-destructively and in the computational basis) denoted $\rho'$ is negligible.
 However, we showed in \cref{eg:measuringIsRotating} that rotating by a random $Z^a$ (and discarding the $a$) is strictly equivalent to measuring (non-destructively) and discarding the outcome.
 Therefore:

-which allows us to conclude. \item Then, because the state is collapsed before applying the Hadamard basis measurement on its second register, it is still collapsed after applying this measurement: so we can indistinguishably apply a second measurement in the computational basis after. \item We can also, at the very end of the protocol, sample random $(r^{(i)})_{i \in [n] \setminus T}$, and apply $Z^{r^{(i)}}$ twice on the $i$-th qubit: this is strictly equivalent since $ZZ=I$. \item Then, we can just attribute the operations to the appropriate parties and $\Fsemicol{\Pred}$ to obtain the ideal world: the simulator will run all the tasks, except that it sends $\bot$ to $\Fsemicol{\Pred}$ if the ZK protocol aborted, the second measurement in the computational basis on qubits in $T$, together with the sampling of $(r^{(i)})_{i \in [n] \setminus T}$ and the first rotation $Z^{r^{(i)}}$ is done by $\Fsemicol{\Pred}$ (as expected by definition).
-Note that the second rotation $Z^{r^{(i)}}$ (cancelling the first one) can be applied later by the simulator since $\tilde{V}$ sends $f = \bot$, and therefore the $r^{(i)}$'s are sent back to the simulator.
+which allows us to conclude. \item Then, because the state is collapsed before applying the Hadamard basis measurement on its second register, it is still collapsed after applying this measurement: so we can indistinguishably apply a second measurement in the computational basis after. \item Then, we can just attribute the operations to the appropriate parties and $\Fsemicol{\Pred}$ to obtain the ideal world: the simulator will run all the tasks, except that it sends $\bot$ to $\Fsemicol{\Pred}$ if the ZK protocol aborted, and otherwise forwards $T$ and sets $\forall i \in [n] \setminus T, r_i = 0$, while $\Fsemicol{\Pred}$ performs the second measurement in the computational basis on qubits in $T$ (since $r_i$’s are all equal to $0$, $Z^{r_i}$ is the identity), as expected by definition.
 Since all these attribution does not change the global map performed by all parties, this is statistically indistinguishable, concluding the proof of security. \end{itemize} \end{subproof} \end{proofE}